Pemberton Mill: Collapse

 Shortly before 5:00 p.m. on a Tuesday afternoon in 1860, workers in nearby factories watched with horror as the Pemberton Mill buckled and then collapsed with a mighty crash.
 According to later court testimony reported by The New York Times, owner George Howe escaped as the structure was falling.

-Dozens were killed instantly and more than six hundred workers, many of them women and children, were trapped in the twisted ruins.
-When the winter sun set, rescuers built bonfires to illuminate their efforts, revealing "faces crushed beyond recognition, open wounds in which the bones showed through a paste of dried blood, brick dust, and shredded clothing".
+Dozens were killed instantly and more than six hundred workers, many of them women and children, were trapped in the ruins.
+When the winter sun set, rescuers built bonfires to illuminate their efforts, revealing "faces crushed beyond recognition, open wounds in which the bones showed through a paste of dried blood, brick dust, and shredded clothing."

-Around 9:30 p.m., with many people still trapped in the twisted wreck of the factory, someone accidentally knocked over an oil lantern.
-Flames raced across the cotton waste and splintered wood — some of it soaked with oil.
+Around 9:30 p.m., with many people still trapped in the wreck of the factory, someone accidentally knocked over an oil lantern.
+Flames raced across the cotton waste and splintered wood – some of it soaked with oil.
 One trapped man cut his own throat rather than be consumed by the approaching flames; he was rescued, but died from his other injuries.
 As the fire grew, rescuers, physicians, families of the trapped victims, and spectators were all driven back by the conflagration.
-The screams coming from the ruins were soon silenced, leaving rescuers to eventually discover only the burned, smoldering remains of "brick, mortar and human bones ... promiscuously mingled".
+The screams coming from the ruins were soon silenced, leaving rescuers to eventually discover only the burned, smoldering remains of "brick, mortar and human bones ... promiscuously mingled."

 American Heritage magazine gives this account:

 The Boston Almanac and Business Directory notes:

 The Boston Globe describes the carnage more vividly:

 Victims

 Estimates of the number killed by the collapse and subsequent fire vary from 88 to 145.
 Most were recent immigrants, either Irish or Scots, many of them young women.

 Irish and Scots were the majority, and the casualty list is indicative of New England's labor force at that time.
 It includes Yankees from Maine and New Hampshire, and immigrants from Germany and Switzerland.
-All the churches of Lawrence — Baptists, Catholic, Congregationalist, Episcopalian, Methodist, Presbyterian, Unitarian, and Universalist — had parishioners to console after the disaster.
+All the churches of Lawrence – Baptists, Catholic, Congregationalist, Episcopalian, Methodist, Presbyterian, Unitarian, and Universalist – had parishioners to console after the disaster.